Amartya101/rrp-workshop-exercises_as_fork/scripts/README.md

 The `solutions/` directory contains two versions of a "solution" script for the `download-fastq.sh` that will be written interactively during the workshop.
 One version (`variables_download-fastq.sh`) makes use of bash variables, and the other version (`novariables_download-fastq.sh`) does not.

+All of this is plenty useful!
+We added a bash script `download_fastq_as.sh` which will use curl to download fastq files